cunnie/writings/i_am_become_forever.md

 "Yes, all the readings: no blood pressure, no pulse rate, no breathing, no EKG, no brainwaves — everything went dead."

-"I wonder if I knocked the sensors off in my sleep?"
+"Perhaps I knocked off the sensors in my sleep?"

 "Possibly, but it would be difficult — you'd need to knock off all the sensors at the exact same time.
 Maybe there's another explanation, but I can't think what that would be.
 I suspect there's videocam footage, so maybe we can ask Taggart to allow us to review it."

-"They're recording us?"
+"We are being recorded?"

 "I'm pretty sure they are — see that?" he pointed to the dark half-globe embedded in the middle of the ceiling.
 "Almost definitely a videocamera."

 "How did you sleep?"

-"Pretty normal," she said.
-"Weird dreams at the end, but pretty normal otherwise.
-What time is it?"
+"Very strange dreams," she said.
+"Dreams unlike any I've had before.
+What is the time?"

 "7:00 a.m."

-"I need to call corporate counsel in a half-hour," she said.
-"In the meantime, let's get started."
+"I must call corporate counsel in a half-hour," she said.
+"In the meantime, shall we start?"

-They spent the next twenty minutes performing tests of cerebral function when Taggart arrived.
+They spent the next twenty minutes performing tests of cerebral function.

+"How am I doing?" she asked Max.

+"Fine, all the readings are within normal parameters — your brain is functioning normally.
+But Julia, there's something else going on, something I have a hard time putting my finger on — you don't seem like yourself."

+"Go on."

+"You seem disengaged.
+Also you're more formal than yesterday.
+Like I said, it's nothing that is expressed in the metrics, it's just a gut feeling I have."

+Julia paused and then said, "I am still Julia, and yet also something more.
+The dreams I had last night — they were profound.
+They changed me."

+"Were they unpleasant, the dreams?"

+"Not unpleasant, not in the least.
+They were majestic."

+Julia fell into a contemplative silence which was interrupted when Colonel Taggart strode into the lab.

 Maybe it was Julia's imagination, but he looked slightly different this morning.
 Something in his manner.
 A little softer.

 Taggart escorted her to the phone room, where she was able to call her corporate lawyer.
+She felt surreal, and disengaged, too.

-"Let me sketch it out for you, and I suspect you can fill in some of the gaps.
-I am onsite in the Federal Division inspecting the project that suffered what we believe to have been a loss of human life.
-For reasons I can't get into I will be sequestered here for at least one week.
+She spoke to counsel, "I am onsite in the Federal Division inspecting the project that suffered what we believe to have been a loss of human life.
+For reasons I cannot divulge I will be sequestered here for at least one week.
 What I need from you is to prepare a brief to force my release at the end of the week in the event they decide to prolong my sequestration."

 "You don't want to be released now?"

-"I'd love to be released now, but they've given reasons why they shouldn't release me right away, and I'm willing to play ball with them.
-But I want to make sure that this doesn't continue indefinitely — I should be back at the office, not here."
+"They have given reasons why they are hesitant to release me, and I am willing to accommodate them.
+For one week.
+But I want to make sure that my sequestration does not continue indefinitely — I should be back at the office, not here."

 "Anything else I should know?"